apache/skywalking-java/docs/en/setup/service-agent/java-agent/README.md

 * Plugin of sentinel-1.x in the optional plugin folder.
 The reason for being an optional plugin is, the sentinel plugin generates a large number of local spans, which have a potential performance impact.
 * Plugin of ehcache-2.x in the optional plugin folder.
 The reason for being an optional plugin is, this plugin enhanced cache framework, generates large number of local spans, which have a potential performance impact.
 * Plugin of guava-cache in the optional plugin folder.
 The reason for being an optional plugin is, this plugin enhanced cache framework, generates large number of local spans, which have a potential performance impact.
+* Plugin of fastjson serialization lib in optional plugin folder.

 ## Bootstrap class plugins
 All bootstrap plugins are optional, due to unexpected risk.
 Bootstrap plugins are provided in `bootstrap-plugins` folder.